slages/love-imgui/README.md

 ## Getting Started

-Just build the project, and copy the generated dynamic module into the LÖVE application data folder (for instance "C:\Users\<user>\AppData\Roaming\LOVE" on Windows).
+Just build the project, and copy the generated dynamic module into the LÖVE application data folder (for instance "C:\Users\<user>\AppData\Roaming\LOVE" on Windows or ~/.local/shared/love on Linux).

 So far it was only tested with löve Windows and Linux builds.